First Hand, Fun and Learning Experiences for Your Child Call us now!

 • Gives attention to stories for 5 minutes or more.

-• Copies adults and peers.
+• Copies of adults and peers.

 Cognitive Development